 At the time of this writing, Placewise is two weeks away from a beta launch of what we believe is the world's first fully integrated digital marketplace for a shopping centre.
 It has live product feeds and inventory data from tenants, and consumers can buy across retailers in one consolidated payment and one consolidated delivery or pick up at the shopping centre.

-As we foresee that most shopping centres will also become digital marketplaces over the next 10 years, it is obvious that fulfilment offerings will be an important part of the overall scope.
-We also believe shopping centres have many competitive advantages related to fulfilment.
-Warehouses in general are somewhat of a commodity, so purely reallocating floor space for fulfilment purposes might not be to value adding in the longer term, it is in combination with actually having a digital offering from the shopping centre to it`s tenants the fulfilment part becomes really interesting.
+As we foresee that most shopping centres will also become digital marketplaces over the next 10 years, it is obvious that fulfillment offerings will be an important part of the overall scope.
+We also believe shopping centres have many competitive advantages related to fulfillment.
+Warehouses in general are somewhat of a commodity, so purely reallocating floor space for fulfillment purposes might not be to value adding in the longer term, it is in combination with actually having a digital offering from the shopping centre to its tenants the fulfillment part becomes really interesting.

-Here are some examples of possible scope related to fulfilment at shopping centres:
+Here are some examples of possible scope related to fulfillment at shopping centres:

 1. Buy online and pick up in store

 Individual retailers have been offering pick up in store for online purchases for many years, and during the pandemic it has been the only alternative for many retailers operating under restrictions.
 However, it has been a very popular way of shopping also before the pandemic.
 Some retailers reported already in 2019 that more than 50 % of all online purchases end up with pick up in store (e.g. sports chain XXL in the Nordics).
 In many ways that is the perfect set up for the retailer; inventory is often already available in the store, no extra delivery costs and return rate is very low compared to home delivery (which for some retailers is up to

 50 % of all online purchases) as the product is validated in store and immediately exchanged if needed, also giving reduced breakage from returns.